 Much care should be given to the creation of a favicon and after the favicon file is carefully created, just as much care should be taken when linking a favicon, within a website’s HTML.

-If you question any part of the favicon creation, displaying and/or linking process, contact me over on https://bamajr.com/; my business’ website.
+If you question any part of the favicon creation and linking process, hire a professional to help.